New Double Stone Steel PVD colored stainless steel fabrication unit in Wimbledon, London

 The PVD process – what is PVD?

 PVD, which is an acronym for Physical Vapour Deposition, is the generic name given to a range of very hard, durable, wear-resistant, thin coatings.
 The key difference in the PVD process from traditional coating processes, such as electro-plating is that it uses a vaporised form of the coating material for adhesion to a given product surface, not a solution.

-Double Stone Steel PVD machine for creation of coloured stainless steel, John Desmond Ltd, Wimbledon, London.
+Double Stone Steel PVD machine for creation of colored stainless steel, John Desmond Ltd, Wimbledon, London.

-PVD coatings (initially only the golden coloured TiN) became commercially available in the 80’s and since then a very wide range of different coating compositions and associated techniques have been developed.
+PVD coatings (initially only the golden colored TiN) became commercially available in the 80’s and since then a very wide range of different coating compositions and associated techniques have been developed.

 Historically PVD coatings were used solely on tooling such as drills, mills, taps, punches, dies and press tools.
 However other markets such as medical, motorsport and aerospace have found uses for PVD coatings on components, not made from tool steels.

-Although generally more expensive than other more traditional colouring techniques, such as electroplating and lacquering, PVD coatings will not fade, scratch or tarnish so are chosen for situations where quality and longevity are desired.
-The colour of any PVD film is a function of the composition of the coating, which means that PVD does not contain a colouring agent or pigment.
+Although generally more expensive than other more traditional coloring techniques, such as electroplating and lacquering, PVD coatings will not fade, scratch or tarnish so are chosen for situations where quality and longevity are desired.
+The color of any PVD film is a function of the composition of the coating, which means that PVD does not contain a coloring agent or pigment.